Connecticut Birth Records Search

 - Certification of Birth - this is an official copy that is wallet size so you can carry it around with you to prove your identity.

-- Certification of Foreign Birth - if you were adopted from a foreign country and brought to the U.S., Connecticut can provide you with an official copy of your birth certificate and adoption validation.
+- Certification of Foreign Birth - if you were adopted from a foreign country and brought to the U.S., the state can provide you with an official copy of your birth certificate and adoption validation.

 Population change from 2010-2016

 There are more women than men in Connecticut.
 The total population of Connecticut is estimated at 3,587,685 people with 1,750,560 male and 1,837,125 female.
 There are 86,565 more more women than men in the state, which is 51.21% of the total population.